-- 1. Read the release notes to learn about any late-breaking changes in the installation procedure. - 2.
-Verify that the node is running a supported Linux distribution, according to the CXFS for Linux release notes.
-See the Red Hat /etc/redhat-release or SLES /etc/SuSE-release files.
+- 1. Read the SGI InfiniteStorage Software Platform release notes, CXFS general release notes, and CXFS Linux release notes in the /docs directory on the ISSP DVD and any late-breaking caveats on Supportfolio. - Verify that the node is running a supported Linux distribution, according to the CXFS for Linux release notes.
+See the Red Hat /etc/redhat-release or SLES /etc/SuSE-release files. - 3.
+Transfer the client software that was downloaded onto a server-capable administration node during its installation procedure using ftp, rcp, or scp.
+The location of the tarball on the server will be as follows: